Artificial intelligence tools for information retrieval, research, and teaching

 Information sources: For initial search – Google scholar (default), or Semantic Scholar.
 The tool’s main information sources are Semantic Scholar, OpenAlex and Crossref.

 Special Features: The tool allows for uploading and downloading files compatible with citation management software.
 Includes a semantic search algorithm (based on content) as well as a search by authors connections (in the paid version only).
-It offers the option to receive email updates.
+It offers the option to receive email updates (monthly only in the free version).
 Supports group work (available for paid users only).
 Full integration with Zotero provided only for paid subscribers.
+Integrates with LibKey for full text instetutional access.

-Usage cost: Partial access is available free of charge (Freemium), allowing searches based on up to 20 foundational papers at no cost.
+Usage cost: Partial access is available free of charge (Freemium), allowing searches based on up to 20 seed papers and creation of 2 litmaps..
 Discounted rates are offered to users registered with a university email address.
 Users with free accounts may experience significant delays during peak hours.

 Link: https://www.litmaps.com/